Ahead of vote, Ukraine leader under fire over Russia smuggling claims - Journal du Cameroun

-Ukrainian leader Petro Poroshenko, who faces a tough re-election bid next month, came under fire on Tuesday after a close associate was accused of enriching himself by smuggling military parts from Russia.
+Ukrainian President Petro Poroshenko, who faces a tough re-election bid next month, came under fire on Tuesday after a close associate was accused of enriching himself by smuggling military parts from Russia.

 Accusations of ties involving Russia are extremely sensitive in Ukraine which has battled against Moscow-backed separatists since 2014, in a conflict that has claimed some 13,000 lives.

-Ukrainians are due to elect a president on March 31, five years after a pro-Western popular uprising ousted a Kremlin-backed regime, Moscow annexed Crimea and war erupted between Kiev and pro-Moscow rebels in the east of the ex-Soviet country.
+Ukraine’s presidential election is set for March 31, five years after a pro-Western popular uprising ousted a Kremlin-backed regime, followed by Moscow annexing Crimea and war erupting between Kiev and pro-Moscow rebels in the east of the ex-Soviet country.

+Political rivals including former prime minister Yulia Tymoshenko have accused the Ukrainian leader of “state treason”.

 On Monday, an independent media outlet aired a report alleging that people close to Poroshenko had smuggled parts for military equipment from Russia.